sc-zhang/T2Tools/README.md

 ## Introduction
-T2Tools is a tool contains several tools for T2T assembly, and it is under development.
+T2Tools is a toolset contains several tools for T2T assembly, and it is under development.

 ## Dependencies
 ### Software